xavier-mathieu/test-project-exemption/README.md

 Project to assess the eligibility of an agent for exemption (curently for MTEL).

 This will need to be refined, reread for accuracy, and rebranded: purpose is to demonstrate the vision of the flow.

 Opportunity:
-- Could be used for other Ministries for teh PSC (same rules)
+- Could be used for other Ministries for the PSC (same rules)
 - Could serve as a basis for Enterprise (based on Contract type I guess)

 What it solves for: